Chatbots are almost as rudimentary as they were 50 years ago – the German newspaper ZEIT ran a...

 But if a customer merely has to type to a chatbot, this situation can be avoided entirely by taking a human agent out of the process.
 This is a great example for a high-value customer experience that it still makes sense with bots.

-How Chatbots Impact your Customer Service and Company Value
+How Chatbots Impact your Customer Service & Company Value

 Most companies want to use chatbots to automate inquiries and let agents focus on valuable and complex requests.
 This doesn’t necessarily mean that companies reduce existing FTE.
 Even though companies provide multiple customer touch points in a connected customer experience, call volume still tends to rise over time.
 One goal of a chatbot might be to maintain the current contact center headcount and use chatbots to offset rising call volume.
 Unallocated FTE can also be used to train the chatbot and make it more efficient.
 This not only improves the chatbot, but also provides additional job opportunities for agents.